Triggers are things that can make your asthma symptoms get worse or flare up. They may include all or some of these:

 Make sure air conditioners, heating units, and appliances are clean.
 Change filters often.

-Wash your bedding every week.
+Wash your bedding every week in hot water and dry it completely.
 Use dust-proof pillow and mattress covers.

 Keep pets out of your bedroom.
 Keep them off furniture and rugs.
 Have pets groomed often.